jaideng123/jaideng123.github.io/_posts/blogposts/2021-06-23-ActionDeploymentPipeline.md

 For the free version of Unity you’ll need a license file to tie the builds to a Unity Account.

-Create a new file named `activation.yml` in your repository in under _.github/workflows_ and paste in the following code (make sure to replace `2020.3.4f1` with the version of Unity you’re using).
+Create a new file named `activation.yml` in your repository in under _.github/workflows_ and paste in the following code:

 ```yml
 name: Acquire activation file